Vtr0/notes/README.md

 # check status, see if any tracked file modified, on staging area
 git status [file_name] [--graph]

+# Shows a compact, two-column summary of changes in your repo.
+- git status -s
+- git status --short

 # Shows the specific changes you've staged in the files.
 git diff --staged